collectSPACE: Messages

 This first collection of 10 coins focuses on the eight planets in our solar system.
 This commemorative coin collection includes an extremely rare Pluto coin, the last Pluto-Hubble coin approved by NASA before the planet was decommissioned in 2006.
 It also includes a remarkable Sun coin, striking in its powerful, kinetic design.

-Inspired by the NASA and JPL 50th Anniversary Commemorative Coin Act which authorizes the US Mint to produce a $50 gold coin with an image of the Sun and nine $1 silver coins each representing one of the nine planets in our solar system, Discovery Collectibles worked with NASA to create a coin line that complements the anniversary and celebrates one of the agency's greatest accomplishments in the [Hubble Telescope.
+Inspired by the NASA and JPL 50th Anniversary Commemorative Coin Act which authorizes the US Mint to produce a $50 gold coin with an image of the Sun and nine $1 silver coins each representing one of the nine planets in our solar system, Discovery Collectibles worked with NASA to create a coin line that complements the anniversary and celebrates one of the agency's greatest accomplishments of the Hubble Telescope.

 "Minting coins is a distinctive way to honor 50 years of dedicated service by the men and women of JPL and NASA," said Representative Adam Schiff, who was a co- sponsor of the Act.